go-simpler/sloglint/README.md

 ### No global

 Some projects prefer to pass loggers as explicit dependencies.
-The `no-global` option causes `sloglint` to report the usage of global loggers.
+The `no-global` option causes `sloglint` to report the use of global loggers.

 ```go
 slog.Info("a user has logged in", "user_id", 42) // sloglint: global logger should not be used